10 tips for finding European coffee buyers

 - Check out the exhibitors’ lists of the events above to find out whether they are interesting for you.
 It is recommended to make appointments with exhibitors in advance.
 You can find their contact information on the website of the specific event.

 - Contact local export promoting agencies to help you participate in trade fairs; their support can be financial and/or technical.
-An example is the Ugandan Export Promotion Board.
+Examples of export promoting agencies include the Ugandan Export Promotion Board and PROMPERÚ.

 - Sign up for a “Trade Fair Participation” workshop by a local or international export promotion agency, to learn how to get most out of going to a trade fair.